jdesalle/linfo2142_project/README.md

 Project for LINFO2142, by Samy Bettaieb and Jonathan de Salle

-The report of the project can be found in `report.rst`
+The report of the project can be found in `report.rst` A specific README is available in each folder when necessary.
 ## Experimental set up

 ### Prerequisite